 Assess Your Risk

 Domestic violence advocates urge women to have a plan.
-But more importantly, they urge that the first step is to know the risks.
+More importantly, they urge that the first step is to know the risks.
 They say that even if a victim thinks their intimate partner is not capable of murder that there is always a risk of death.
 They encourage women to contact a local shelter and the police for help with a threat assessment.
 This tool helps victims, social services, police and others decipher the “risk of death” level before executing the escape.
-The assessment tool can be found at: http://www.safvic.org/resources/documents/DangerAssessment.pdf.
+The assessment tool can be found at: dangerassessment.org/DATools.

 Develop Your Safety Plan:

-Assess your risk; know the best time to leave; gather all essential documents, medicines, etc.; carefully select a person or persons to share your plan with; if your children won’t tell the abuser, talk to them about the safety plan; figure out an escape route from the new place just in case he finds you; if employed, tell trusted co-workers and human resources department about your situation so your workplace can put together their own safety plan; tell your children’s school about the situation and give them a picture of the abuser; inform the police about your situation; go to a place that is safe and secure; last but not least, care for yourself and let others help you during this difficult time.
+Assess your risk; know the best time to leave; gather all essential documents, medicines, etc.; carefully select a person or persons to share your plan with; if your children won’t tell the abuser, talk to them about the safety plan; figure out an escape route from the new place just in case he finds you; if employed, tell trusted co-workers and human resources department about your situation so your workplace can put together its own safety plan; tell your children’s school about the situation and give them a picture of the abuser; inform the police about your situation; go to a place that is safe and secure; last but not least, care for yourself and let others help you during this difficult time.

 Leaving is the alternative to dying at the hands of the abuser, or perhaps killing him.
-In the last 30 years, the number of women jailed because they fought back increased by over 800 percent, according to a campaign called Free Marissa Now.
+In the last 30 years, the number of women jailed because they fought back increased by more than 800 percent, according to a campaign called Free Marissa Now.
 Black women are 2.8 times more likely than white women to go to prison for fighting back (or murdering their abuser).
 “Most battered women who kill in self defense end up in prison,” said Rita Smith, executive director of the National Coalition Against Domestic Violence.
 “There is a well-documented bias against women in these cases.”
 On the other hand, less than two percent of domestic violence offenders ever receive jail time.
 Although all 50 states have, in recent years, passed more probable cause, mandatory arrest and other laws to encourage or require the police to make more arrests in domestic violence situations, the jury is still out on whether these laws are making an impact on the safety of battered women.
 When a batterer does goes to trial for beating his intimate partner, too often jurors are uneducated about the dynamics of domestic violence, including the cycle of abuse and what’s known as the battered woman’s syndrome.
 If you are a victim of domestic violence call the National Domestic Violence Hotline: 1.800.799.SAFE (7233).